 What kind of information can we obtain from this session?
 First of all, that the product and its features are relevant for that customer (even he never bought a similar product).
 Moreover, we can determine some behavioral patterns that are often considered useless.
 For example, what are the pictures that attracted his attention?
 How long did he look at a zoomed picture?
 Let’s suppose, that the item is a backpack.
 Did he look at the lateral profile?
 Probably, he’s interested in large or narrow backpacks.
 So, now we have a new centroid for a bunch of recommendations.
 How can we use the feedback?
 In this case, for example, we restrict the set by understanding whether he’s interested in large or narrow backpacks.
 We can pick a few representative elements and show them during the next visit.

 What is the user going to do?
 There are many possible questions and, obviously, the answers can improve the recommendations or worsen them.
 If the user simply click only on the narrow backpack, a reinforcement learning approach will increase the expected reward of a sequence of actions (in this case, they can be simply products, supposing that the user is an agent that has to make a single decision), driving the model in the direction where the user is probably looking.
-It doesn’t matter if he continues to buy the same items: whenever such kind of behavior patterns are present and analyzed, recommendations will be closer to the concept of discovery and the additional conversion rate (we assume not the alter some established behaviors) will be likely to be higher.
+It doesn’t matter if he continues to buy the same items: whenever such kind of behavioral patterns are present and analyzed, recommendations will be closer to the concept of discovery and the additional conversion rate (we assume not the alter some established behaviors) will be proportionally higher.
+Clearly, this is not magic, but statistical analysis of social and psychological contexts and, yes, human beings are much more predictable than expected!

 This is, for instance, the case of books.
 If you like thrillers, you’re probably going to buy them.
-But if you are attracted by a recipe book (in the way discussed before), a good series of suggestions, can increase the probability that you’re going to add a recipe book to your common list of items.
-So, just to summarize:
+But if you are attracted by a recipe book (in the way discussed before), a good series of suggestions can increase the probability that you’re going to add a recipe book to your common list of items.

 - Recommendations must be discoveries and discoveries cannot confirm what a user already knows.